altbdoor/today-i-learned/topics/RubyGems SSL Fiasco.md

 Unable to download data from https://rubygems.org/ - SSL_connect returned=1 errno=0 state=SSLv3 read server certificate B: certificate verify failed (https://api.rubygems.org/specs.4.8.gz)
 ```

 Apparently, this is a common issue.
 RubyGems update their SSL certs from time to time, and users are expected to update their RubyGems.
-Now, this is all good practice, unless if you are on Windows.
+Now, this is all good practice, unless if you are stuck on Windows with RubyInstaller.

 Oddly, I went to RubyGems' Google Group first instead of GitHub issues, but lucky for me, my answer was there.
 Someone had made a [similar complain](https://groups.google.com/forum/#!topic/rubygems-org/jcqpXXvOo0c) about this a few days ago, and was redirected to a documentation on [how to update the SSL certificates](http://guides.rubygems.org/ssl-certificate-update/).